PlotnikovLab/Micropatterning/README.md

 ## Instructions

-This repository contains two types of files - NIS macros (.mac) and .py scripts.
+This repository contains two types of files - NIS Elements macros (.mac) and .py scripts.
 The macros enable automated micropatterning on an infrared laser-equipped multiphoton microscope powered by NIS-Elements.
 The .py scripts allow users to analyze immunofluorescent images acquired from cells plated on such micropatterns.

 ### Macros